 The recipe has stayed with Durkee Mower Inc. ever since.
 It's the only product the family-owned company makes.

 In 1920, Durkee and Mower began producing and selling Fluff, which they first named Toot Sweet Marshmallow Fluff.
 The company moved to a factory in East Lynn, Massachusetts, in 1929.

 The original recipe hasn't changed: corn syrup, sugar syrup, dried egg whites and vanillin.
 And the jar's packaging is only slightly different, according to Mimi Graney, author of a forthcoming book, "Fluff: The Sticky Sweet Story of an American Icon."

 Fluff lovers "associate it with their own childhood and image of home," Graney says.
 There are competing products sold by Kraft, Solo Foods and others.

 The 12th annual "What the Fluff?"
 Festival will be staged in September.
-It was started as a way to revive Somerville's now-trendy Union Square neighborhood.
+It was started as a way to rejuvenate Somerville's now-trendy Union Square neighborhood.
 The festival draws about 10,000 people.
 They gather for activities including cooking and eating contests, Fluff jousting, Fluff blowing, a game called Blind Man Fluff and concerts.